Creative Commons License 2023 Volume 10 Issue 4

 Trials site, layout, and planting

-Field trials to control bollworms and leafhoppers, was conducted at the Agricultural Research Council (25°39.0S, 27°14.4E) in Rustenburg, South Africa.
+Field trials to control bollworms and leafhoppers were conducted at the Agricultural Research Council (25°39.0 S, 27°14.4 E) in Rustenburg, South Africa.
 The trials were randomized block design, with each treatment repeated four times.
 Conventional cotton seed DeltaOPAL, a non-GM cultivar from Monsanto, was planted under irrigated conditions.

 Insecticides application

 In the bollworm experiment, Bb endophyte (University of KwaZulu-Natal: Pietermaritzburg, South Africa), Eco-Bb®, Bolldex®, and Delfin® (Andermatt Madumbi: Hilton, KwaZulu-Natal) were compared with pyrethroid, Karate® (Syngenta: Centurion, South Africa), and untreated control.
-In the leafhopper experiment, Eco-Bb®, Bb endophyte, and NOMU-PROTEC® (Andermatt PHP: Midlands, South Africa), were evaluated in comparison with the insecticides, Karate® EC, Bandit® 350 SC and Chlorpyrifos® 480 EC (Arysta LifeScience: Durban, South Africa), and untreated control.
+In the leafhopper experiment, Eco-Bb®, Bb endophyte, and NOMU-PROTEC® (Andermatt PHP: Midlands, South Africa), were evaluated in comparison with the insecticides, Karate® EC, Bandit® 350 SC, and Chlorpyrifos® 480 EC (Arysta LifeScience: Durban, South Africa), and untreated control.
 Insecticide application commenced 13 weeks after planting, with ten weekly applications conducted.
 Because of the UV sensitivity of the biopesticides, insecticide applications were done later in the day [25] using knapsack sprayers.
 Two laborers administered the insecticides and conducted weed hoeing at the wage rate of US$10.87/day for ten applications and at the cost of five laborers per day for ten days.

 Cost-benefit analysis